 Our pros are available to give private, semi-private and group lessons.
 NCFC offers clinics for players of all levels including beginners.
 Our 3rd Ladies team also provides match play for beginning players.
 Additionally, there are paddles and equipment available to demo and to purchase.

 - Can I play on a team?

 Absolutely.
 We encourage everyone to get involved in the ladies teams.
 There is a spot for every level and it is a great way to meet other players.
 We currently have four women’s paddle teams.
-There is a Darien-New Canaan Interclub team, which plays on Tuesday mornings and teams in the Fairfield County Women’s Platform Tennis League on Thursday mornings.
+There is a Darien-New Canaan Interclub team, which plays on Tuesday mornings and evenings and 3 teams in the Fairfield County Women’s Platform Tennis League on Thursday and Friday mornings.
 All teams have a 16 week season.

 - How can I get my family to play?